 Laos Visa and Entry Requirements

 Most nationalities are required to get a travel visa before entering Laos.
-This can be done in advance or upon arrival at most border crossings.
-Prices for a Laos visa are determined by your nationality; prices for the visa are listed in US dollars, however, you can also pay in Thai baht or euros.
-You will receive the best rate by paying in US dollars.
+This can be done in advance or upon arrival at major land-border crossings.
+Prices for a visa are determined by your nationality and are listed in U.S. dollars.
+Although paying for the visa in Thai baht or other currencies is possible, you'll only receive a fair exchange rate if paying with U.S. dollars.

-TIP: An ongoing scam at the Thai-Lao border is to insist that tourists need to use a visa agency.
-Drivers may even take you directly to an 'official office' to process paperwork where you will be charged an additional fee.
-You can avoid the hassle by completing the visa form and providing one passport photo at the border yourself.
+An ongoing scam at the Thai-Lao border is to insist that tourists need to use a visa agency.
+If you're crossing overland from Thailand, drivers may even take you directly to an "official office" just short of the actual crossing to process paperwork for a fee.
+You can avoid the hassle by completing the visa form, providing one passport photo, and paying the fee at the border yourself.

-The official currency in Laos is the Lao kip (LAK), however, Thai baht or U.S. dollars are often accepted and sometimes preferred; the exchange rate depends upon the whim of the vendor or establishment.
+The official currency in Laos is Lao kip (LAK), however, Thai baht or U.S. dollars are often accepted and sometimes preferred.
+The exchange rate depends upon the whim of the vendor or establishment, so pay attention!
+When paying with U.S. dollars, you'll probably receive Lao kip back as change.
+Spend it before you leave; the currency is difficult to use or exchange outside of Laos.

 Tips for Laos Travel

-- While still extremely kind to visitors, the people in Laos have suffered through war and violence for decades.
-Avoid bringing up issues that could cause uncomfortable conversation.
+- Although exceptionally kind to visitors, the people in Laos are still recovering from decades of war and violence.
+Avoid bringing up issues that could cause uncomfortable conversation or evoke unhappy memories.

 - The water in Laos is considered unsafe to drink.
 Bottled water is available everywhere.

-- ATM networks are prone to failure; keep enough cash on hand to avoid being unable to access your travel funds.
+- ATM networks in some places are prone to failure; keep enough cash on hand to use or exchange for emergencies.

-- While Vang Vieng is nowhere near as rambunctious as it was before the 2012 crackdown, illegal drugs are still a problem.
-Read about the tubing in Vang Vieng.
+- Although Vang Vieng is nowhere near as rambunctious as it was before the 2012 crackdown, illegal drugs are still ubiquitous.
+Although drugs are easily available, getting caught has surprisingly harsh penalties.

 Flights to Laos

-Most people fly into either Vientiane (airport code: VTE), close to the border with Thailand or directly into Luang Prabang (airport code: LPQ).
-Both airports have international flights as well as many connections throughout Southeast Asia.
+Most travelers fly into either Vientiane (airport code: VTE), close to the border with Thailand or directly into Luang Prabang (airport code: LPQ).
+Both airports have international flights as well as connections throughout Southeast Asia.
+Choosing which airport to use depends on your itinerary while in Laos.